spryker/spryker-docs/docs/scos/dev/developer-getting-started-guide.md

 In the default deploy file, change the following attributes:

- - Namespace: We recommend specifying the name for your project, as this helps to avoid issues when you have two or more projects with the same names.
+ - Namespace: We recommend specifying the name for your project, as this helps to avoid issues when you have two or more projects with the same names
- - Regions.
+ - Regions
- - Stores.
+ - Stores
- - Domains for the local environment.
+ - Domains for the local environment
- - Domains for the services (RabbitMQ, Jenkins): Optional, but this can help to keep all project links together.
+ - Domains for the services (RabbitMQ, Jenkins): Optional, but this can help to keep all project links together

 #### Vagrant clean up